On the Continuity of the Secrecy Capacity of Compound and Arbitrarily Varying Wiretap Channels: Compound Wiretap Channels

-since the messages are assumed to be uniformly distributed.
+\begin{remark} Conditioning on the code $\Cdet$ in $I(J;Z_s^n\|\Cdet)$ indicates that the mutual information term is evaluated under this particular kind of code, i.e., the underlying joint probability distribution is given by $P_{JX^nZ_s^n}(j,x^n,z^n) = V_s^n(z^n|x^n)E(x^n|j)\frac{1}{|\sJ_n|}$ since the messages are assumed to be uniformly distributed.
 Note that for the compound wiretap channel, this notation is dispensable since we only deal with one class of codes, cf. Definition \ref{def:cc_code}.
 The notation becomes crucial for AVWCs, where different code concepts are used. \end{remark}